Forms for Business Establishment in the Mainland

 Customs Duties

 Consignee of imported goods, consignor of export goods, owner of entry articles are taxpayers of Custom Duties.
-All goods permitted to be imported into or exported out of and all articles allowed to enter into the Mainland shall be subject to payment of Customs Duties unless otherwise specified by the State Council.
-Customs duties shall be levied according to the Regulations of the People's Republic of China on Import and Export Duties effective from January 2004.
-The tariff items, tariff heading numbers and tariff rates as proscribed in the Customs Import and Export Tariffs of China and the Import Tariff Rates of the People’s Republic of China for Entry Articles are formulated by the State Council.
+All goods permitted to be imported into or exported out of and all articles allowed to enter the Mainland shall be subject to payment of Customs Duties unless otherwise specified by the State Council.
+Customs duties shall be levied in accordance with the Regulations of the People's Republic of China on Import and Export Tariffs, 2017 Revised edition.
+The tariff items, tariff heading numbers and tariff rates as prescribed in the Customs Import and Export Tariffs of China and the Import Tariff Rates of the People’s Republic of China for Entry Articles are formulated by the State Council.

 http://www.gov.cn/xinwen/2018-06/01/content_5295388.htm